|

 endocrinologists, rheumatologists, physiatrists

+and orthopedists.
 There are a number of ways to

 find a doctor who treats osteoporosis patients.